spirosdelviniotis/file_cloning_server_client/README.md

-# file_cloning_server_client
+# Project for Systems Programming

+**Subject of Systems Programming - University of Athens, Department of Informatics and Telecommunications**

-File cloning on Client-Server architecture
+File cloning on Client-Server architecture.
+Using C, POSIX, TCP, Sockets etc.